Dacha204/grub2-themes-Ettery/Ettery/README.txt

     - Vimix by vinceliuice

-Designed primary for 1920x1080 (wide 16:9) resolution but should work for common resolution aswell (between 800x600 and 1600x1200).
+Designed primary for 1920x1080 (wide 16:9) resolution but should work for common resolution as well (between 800x600 and 1600x1200).
 Background image found on imgur.com